 In this section you find information about the International Graduate Program Medical Neurosciences of the Charité – Universitätsmedizin Berlin, especially about its

 You are here:

 In addition to teaching medical and dental students, the Charité offers several different medically related international Master's and doctoral graduate programs.
 The master's and doctoral program in Medical Neuroscience is one of these programs.
-It operates under the auspices of the Charité's dean of teaching, Prof. Joachim Spranger, and in conjunction with the Cluster of Excellence NeuroCure, the Einstein Center for Neurosciences Berlin, the Berlin Institute of Health and the European MSc Programm Neurasmus.
+It operates under the auspices of the Charité's Vice Deans of Education, Prof. Dr. phil.
+Susanne Michl and Prof. Dr. Martin Möckel, and in conjunction with the Cluster of Excellence NeuroCure, the Einstein Center for Neurosciences Berlin, the Berlin Institute of Health and the European MSc Programm Neurasmus.
 The program is overseen by two steering committees consisting of eight members each.
-The daily running of the program is managed by four staff members.
+The daily running of the program is managed by three staff members.

 Translating Research to Treatments